Calculus-based Engineering Physics III and IV

 BS: Physics, Yildiz Technical University

 PhD: Experimental Nuclear Physics, Hampton University, Jefferson Lab

-Dr. Albayrak worked with experimental nuclear research at the Jefferson Lab, Catholic University of America, Hampton University, Akdeniz University and at TUBITAK.
-He has served as an assistant professor in the electronics department at International Antalya University.
-Currently, as the GSST engineering/physics instructor, Dr. Albayrak, together with his mentees, is involved in experimental nuclear research for the Jefferson Lab.
+After getting his PhD, he spent nearly 8 years of conducting experimental nuclear research at Jefferson Lab, Catholic University of America, Hampton University, Akdeniz University and TUBITAK.
+He served as an assistant professor at International Antalya University in the Electronics department.
+Currently, in addition to his duties at GSST as an engineering/physics instructor, he is also involved in experimental nuclear research at Jefferson Lab.